ajrlewis/chatpy/README.md

 print(chat)

+filepath = f"data/chat.json"
 chat.to_json(filepath=filepath)
 ```

+We:

+    I. Have a Q&A with the bot.
+    II.
+Print the instance to the terminal
-We save the `chat` instance to a JSON file that can be reloaded at a later date.
+    III.
+Save the instance to a JSON file that can be reloaded at a later date.

-The above should print the following to the terminal:
+The above would print something similar to the following:

 ```
 --------------------------------------------------------------------------------